Linked Objects

 findLinkedSource

-Note that findLinkedTargets should be used only after assignments are processed, as it needs fresh information from assignment evaluation.
+Note that findLinkedTargets should be used only after assignments are processed as it needs fresh information from assignment evaluation.
 Therefore:

 On the other hand, findLinkedSources has no such limitation.
+For examples, see individual scenarios for linked objects.

 Cascading the changes

 We often need to recompute one side of the link when relevant parts of an object on the other side (or the link itself) change.
-We usually use policy rule with scriptExecution policy action for this.
+We usually use a policy rule with a scriptExecution policy action for this.

 Selecting objects to be recomputed

-The scriptExecution policy action has an option to specify object(s) on which given midPoint script (bulk action) should be applied.
+The scriptExecution policy action has an option to specify objects to which the given midPoint script (action) should be applied.
 This option is called object and has the following values:

 currentObject